Will you join the virtual Powys street party?

 Whether it is your own mini garden party, a poster displayed proudly in your window or a dinner made from the ingredients available 75 years ago, to those living on Second World War rations, the choice is yours.

-Councillor Harris said: "I would urge as many people as possible to mark the occasion in whatever way they see fit, so long as the celebrations are held in your own home or garden, with just those you usually live with, following national social distancing guidelines.
+"I would urge as many people as possible to mark the occasion in whatever way they see fit.
+As long as the celebrations are held in your own home or garden, with just those you usually live with, following national social distancing guidelines.

 "I would like to see us all make an effort to say thank you and mark the sacrifices made by our armed forces, and many others, during the Second World War, as they fought valiantly to secure our country's freedom and that of many others across Europe.